 6. Clogged Catalytic Converter

 After the exhaust manifold, you will find the catalytic converter.
 The main purpose of this vital component is to convert dangerous exhaust gases into less harmful contaminants.
-If the engine hasn’t been running properly or as the vehicle ages, the catalytic converter can become clogged.
+However, the catalytic converter can become clogged if the engine hasn’t been running properly, or simply as the vehicle ages.

 Once this happens, the vehicle will not only fail an emissions test, but you will experience some engine performance issues.
 It won’t always illuminate the Reduced Engine Power Warning, but you can expect the Check Engine Light to come on at a bare minimum.